Colby College student organizations

-There are a number of student organizations at Colby College, ranging from student-run government to a cappella groups and more.
+Student organizations at Colby College include student-run government and publications.
+The college does not allow sororities and fraternities.

 Student Government Association

 Students established the Student Government Association (SGA) to "enhance the student community."
 The SGA is headed by an elected president, and includes class presidents, dorm representatives, a finance chair, and a publicity chair and other positions.
 The SGA has representation on the Colby College Board of Trustees and every all-college committee; additionally, the SGA represents the official student body to the Faculty operated College Affairs Council and President's Council.

 The SGA distributes funding to all student operated clubs and organizations on campus.
 The Pugh Community Board (PCB) and the Student Planning Board (SPB) are the largest organizations that plan lectures, concerts, and other major student events.

-Student Programming Board

-In 2003 the college created a Student Programming Board (SPB) to produce social events on campus.
-This student-run organization sponsors multiple programs every week ranging from dances to special lectures to bingo nights to large-scale live performances.
-In the past, SPB has brought such acts as Kesha, Krewella, Misterwives, Grouplove, Dropkick Murphys, Wiz Khalifa, Jurassic 5, Citizen Cope, Blackalicious, Ben Folds, Ben Kweller, OK Go, Dane Cook, Talib Kweli, Matisyahu, State Radio, Lupe Fiasco, Blue Scholars, Guster, Common, Mates of State, CAKE, Bob Marley (comedian), LL Cool J, Naughty By Nature, and Macklemore & Ryan Lewis.
-In addition to SPBs programming, clubs on campus often put on all-school events.

-Colby Outing Club

-The Colby Outing Club is the largest club on campus with over 300 members annually and a mailing list of over 1,000 people.
-The club runs regular trips and maintains an inventory of outdoor equipment open to all Colby students, faculty, and staff who are members.
-It also owns and operates a cabin on the shore of Great Pond of Belgrade Lakes which is available for day use and overnight rental.